 Independence a well preserved ghost town, situated near Aspen.
-It’s accessible only in the spring/summer/fall, as it lies at around 11,000′.
+It’s accessible only in the spring through fall, as it lies at around 11,000 feet.

-Independence Pass begins it’s switchbacks just past the site.
 It’s really no surprise that residents deserted, due to its harsh weather.
+Independence Pass begins its switchbacks just past the townsite.

 There are several buildings and structures: a general store, stable, houses, and Farwell Stamp Mill, which was used to process mined ore.
 All the buildings are connected via a dirt trail.